alex-bellon/wikipedia/README.md

 - [Bit bucket](https://en.wikipedia.org/wiki/Bit_bucket) - the bit bucket is where lost computerized data has gone, by any means; any data which does not end up where it is supposed to, being lost in transmission, a computer crash, or the like, is said to have gone to the bit bucket – that mysterious place on a computer where lost data goes.
 - [Hyper Text Coffee Pot Control Protocol](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol) - a facetious communication protocol for controlling, monitoring, and diagnosing coffee pots.
 It is specified in RFC 2324, published on 1 April 1998 as an April Fools' Day RFC, as part of an April Fools prank.
 - [lp0 on fire](https://en.wikipedia.org/wiki/Lp0_on_fire) - an outdated error message generated on some Unix and Unix-like computer operating systems in response to certain types of printer errors.
+- [People's Computer Company](https://en.wikipedia.org/wiki/People's_Computer_Company) - an organization, a newsletter (the People's Computer Company Newsletter) and, later, a quasiperiodical called the Dragonsmoke.
 - [Roofnet](https://en.wikipedia.org/wiki/Roofnet) - an experimental mesh network developed by the Computer Science and Artificial Intelligence Laboratory at MIT
 - [Tivoization](https://en.wikipedia.org/wiki/Tivoization) - the creation of a system that incorporates software under the terms of a copyleft software license like the GNU General Public License (GNU GPL), but uses hardware restrictions or digital rights management (DRM) to prevent users from running modified versions of the software on that hardware.
+- [Whole Earth Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) - an American counterculture magazine and product catalog published by Stewart Brand several times a year between 1968 and 1972, and occasionally thereafter, until 1998.
+The magazine featured essays and articles, but was primarily focused on product reviews.
+The editorial focus was on self-sufficiency, ecology, alternative education, "do it yourself" (DIY), and holism, and featured the slogan "access to tools".
 - [Write only memory](https://en.wikipedia.org/wiki/Write-only_memory_(joke)) - he opposite of read-only memory (ROM).
 By some definitions, a WOM is a memory device which can be written but never read.
 Initially there seemed to be no practical use for a memory circuit from which data could not be retrieved.
 However, it was soon recognized that write-only actually describes certain functionalities in microprocessor systems.
 The concept is still often used as a joke or a euphemism for a failed memory device.

 ### Networking